TAP-GGC/MonsterMakey/README.md

 ## Publications
-1. CCSC Abstract- Jasmine Roach, Kevin Rubio, Sam Downs, Anca Doloc Mihu, Cindy Robertson.
-Teaching Sound Editing with Audacity and Makey Makey, Consortium for Computing Sciences in Colleges: Southeastern Region (CCSC: SE), November 2-4, 2023, Myrtle Beach, SC.
+1. Teaching Sound Editing with Audacity and Makey Makey, Consortium for Computing Sciences in Colleges- Jasmine Roach, Kevin Rubio, Sam Downs, Anca Doloc Mihu, Cindy Robertson.
+Southeastern Region (CCSC: SE), November 2-4, 2023, Myrtle Beach, SC.
 2. CREATE Symposium Poster, November 30, 2023, GGC.

 ## Outreach Activities
 1. TAP Expo, Oct 10, 2023, Georgia Gwinnett College: To promote the IT field and the TAP program to college students.
 2. Super Saturday Series, Oct 28, 2023, Georgia Gwinnett College: Project demo to middle and high school girls to promote IT and STEM careers.
-3. Class Workshop, Oct 26, 2023, and Nov 10, 2023, Georgia Gwinnett College: Project demo to college students to be interested in the TAP program or IT major.
+3. 3 Class Workshops, Oct 26, 2023, and Nov 10, 2023, Georgia Gwinnett College: Project demo to college students to be interested in the TAP program or IT major.
 4. CREATE Symposium, Nov 30, 2023, Georgia Gwinnett College: Project demo and poster presentation at research event.

 ## Technology